On the mathematical treatment of the Born-Oppenheimer approximation: Review of mathematical results.

 \section{Review of mathematical results.}

 In this section, we present some rigorously proved results on the Born-Oppenheimer approximation that illustrate the main ideas developed in Section~\ref{math-view}.
+As announced in the Introduction, we decided to set out results, the proof of which relies on sophisticated mathematical notions and methods.
+Even the statement of these results might be difficult to understand.
+So we try to give an intuitive account of them.
 Since we cannot review all results, we selected one from each of the following fields: bound states, resonances, scattering process (collision), and time evolution.
-These choices may be detected as abitrary (they reflect the way the author senses the subject) but we try to present results with the highest degree of generality.
+These choices may be detected as arbitrary (they reflect the way the author senses the subject) but we try to present results with the highest degree of generality.
 Nevertheless we also comment on other results in these fields.
 At the end of the present section, we add some remarks when symmetries of the particles are taken into account.